 Reference service is available to assist with questions about the collection, to help find specific legal materials, or to set up a research strategy.
 The reference librarians cannot give legal advice or interpretations of the law; please consult an attorney who is engaged in the practice of law for such help.
 Much legal research can be done by using computer services.
-Reference librarians are available to give help and instruction in their use, and in some cases to perform computer searches.
+Reference librarians are available to give help and instruction in their use.
 Help is also available for areas requiring extra research skill such as microfiche, government documents, legislative histories, administrative law, and international law.
 To contact the reference desk, call 801-581-6184, email firstname.lastname@example.org, or use the Chat feature on the library main page.

 Services for Members of Bench and Bar

 Judges and Utah State Bar members can check out circulating materials at the library.
-Bar cards must be presented at the circulation desk for registration.
+Bar cards must be presented at the service desk for registration.
 Clerks, paralegals, and other law firm employees can also check out materials.
 They must present either an authorization letter from the firm or attorney, or else an attorney’s Utah State Bar card.
-Bar members can borrow materials at the Marriott and Eccles Libraries if they purchase a borrower’s card at the S.J.
-Quinney Law Library.
+Bar members can borrow materials at the Marriott and Eccles Libraries if they purchase a borrower’s card at the James E. Faust Law Library.

 Utah State Bar members may also request books not located on campus through our Interlibrary Loan Service.
 Attorneys will be responsible for any borrowing fees imposed by lending libraries, along with a $20 service fee per item.
 If attorneys want items scanned and emailed to them, please fill out the Document Delivery Request Form, and email as an attachment to: email@example.com .
 The form will include instructions and indicate cost.